7-eleven-development/7-11-fullstack/README.md

 # 🌍 7-11 Fullstack Sensor API

+Branches purpose is for learning / connecting the backend properly to the system end, will continue working on the branch.

 This project is a backend REST API for sensor data collection, built using **Node.js**, **Express**, and **Swagger**.
 It serves as a foundational platform for working with various environmental sensors like air quality, GPS, pulse, sound, and temperature.

 ---